puddlejumper26/todolist/README.md

 # Feature

-This is using `localStorage.setItem`  and  `localStorage.getItem` to simulate the server
+This showcase is using `localStorage.setItem`  and  `localStorage.getItem` to simulate the server.

-The same showcase operates with JSON-Server, please click [here](https://github.com/puddlejumper26/todolist-json/blob/master/README.md#-todolist-json)
+The same showcase operates with `JSON-Server`, please click [here](https://github.com/puddlejumper26/todolist-json/blob/master/README.md#-todolist-json)

 # Concept